 We encourage all students to give thoughtful consideration to their course selections.
 The results of the course selection process directly impact the courses that will be offered for the 2019-2020 school year and will determine your schedule.

+Dr. Dan Johnson

+Principal

-Dr. Dan Johnson Principal Dubuque Senior High School J. Lee Kolker Principal Hempstead High School
+Dubuque Senior High School

+J. Lee Kolker Principal Hempstead High School

-DUBUQUE COMMUNITY SCHOOL DISTRICT 2019-2020 HIGH SCHOOL COURSE GUIDE
+DUBUQUE COMMUNITY SCHOOL DISTRICT 2020-2021 HIGH SCHOOL COURSE GUIDE л .
+CDADII ATION DEALII REMENTS

 TABLE OF CONTENTS